 Espionage is an often-unidentified threat that can devastate personal life and affect organisations, from small businesses to large multinational global corporations.
 These acts can take many forms and hostile attacks and operations can be conducted from anywhere in the world with a global reach.

-In a fast moving global economy and rapidly advancing technology, cybercrime takes many forms.
-Currently there is not a definitive definition of cybercrime in use today, however, attacks can come in the form of hacking, malware and botnets, with the 'Darknet' playing its part in enabling criminal cyber activity.
-Terminology that until recently would not have been recognised, is now commonly used, as it becomes more apparent and reported more in the media, that these acts of cybercrime have become more frequent and have had a greater impact and subsequently effecting the general public whom would not have ordinarily been effected, as criminals use new technologies to commit cyberattacks against governments, critical infrastructure, businesses and individuals.
+In a fast-moving global economy and rapidly advancing technology, cybercrime takes many forms.
+Currently, there is not a definitive definition of cybercrime in use today, however, attacks can come in the form of hacking, malware and botnets, with the 'Darknet' playing its part in enabling criminal cyber activity.
+Terminology that until recently would not have been recognised, is now commonly used, as it becomes more apparent and reported more in the media, that these acts of cybercrime have become more frequent and have had a greater impact and subsequently effecting the general public who would not have ordinarily been effected, as criminals use new technologies to commit cyberattacks against governments, critical infrastructure, businesses and individuals.

 Nonetheless, cybercrime is progressing at an alarming pace, with new trends constantly emerging and rapidly spreading around the globe and is an evolving form of transnational crime.
 Cybercrime by its nature is not constricted by borders, either physical or virtual.
 This causes serious harm and poses a very real threat to victims worldwide.

-The term ‘pure cybercrime' generally refers to criminal activity against information systems and computers, with the aim to gain unauthorised access to a device, system, or to deny access to a legitimate user.
-Cyber-dependent, or 'pure cybercrime' requires an ICT (Information, Communication Technology) infrastructure and is often described as the creation, dissemination and deployment of malware, ransomware, attacks on critical national infrastructure, for example, the cyber-takeover of a power-plant by an organised crime group, or the act of taking a website offline by overloading it with data, a DDoS (Distributed Denial of Service) attack.
+The term ‘pure cybercrime' generally refers to criminal activity against information systems and computers, with the aim to gain unauthorised access to a device or system or to deny access to a legitimate user.
+Cyber-dependent or 'pure cybercrime' requires an ICT (Information, Communication Technology) infrastructure and is often described as the creation, dissemination and deployment of malware, ransomware, and attacks on critical national infrastructure, for example, the cyber-takeover of a power plant by an organised crime group, or the act of taking a website offline by overloading it with data, a DDoS (Distributed Denial of Service) attack.

-These attacks of criminal cyber activity typically clusters around categories of 'pure cybercrime' including: offences against the confidentiality, integrity and availability of computer data and systems; computer-related offences; content-related offences; offences related to infringements of copyright and related rights.
-Broadly, cybercrime can be described as having cyber-dependent offences, cyber-enabled offences and, as a specific crime-type.
+These attacks of criminal cyber activity typically cluster around categories of 'pure cybercrime' including offences against the confidentiality, integrity and availability of computer data and systems; computer-related offences; content-related offences; offences related to infringements of copyright and related rights.
+Broadly, cybercrime can be described as having cyber-dependent offences and cyber-enabled offences, as a specific crime type.